 Continued Professional Development (CPD) and the IMJ

-The Irish Medical Organisation (IMO) provides an opportunity for medical readers to obtain ‘external’ CPD points based on interpretive skills and the appraisal of current original medical papers.
+The Irish Medical Organisation (IMO) provides an opportunity for members to obtain ‘external’ CPD points based on interpretive skills and the appraisal of current original medical papers.
 This CPD Programme is freely available to all doctors.
 To find out more about joining the IMO and the benefits of becoming a member click here.

 In each issue of the IMJ the Editorial team highlight a series of medical papers with relevant, important and current information relevant across all different medical disciplines.
 The Journal poses questions relating to the carefully selected papers.
 The questions test the readers on their understanding, attention to detail, and also stimulate reflection on the topics covered.